A 2022 update to the Top 10 restaurants in Siglap

-A first for The Semi-Naked Chef and the first for my blog.
-I have never done a Top 10 before.
-I have written about my favourite hawkers before, which also featured in EXmag.
-But this was specifically a review of some favourite things at East Coast Lagoon Hawker.
-This is now my very first review of Top 10 restaurants in Siglap, yep I am keeping it local.
+A first for my Singapore Food Blog.
+I have never done a Top 10 before, for some reason.
+I have written about my favourite hawkers before, which also featured in EXmag when that was still a current publication, now consumed as part of ExPat Living.
+This is now my very first review of Top 10 restaurants in Siglap, and yes I am keeping it local.

 My family and I love these places, and are always in and out of them, stuffing our faces with what I believe is some of the best food in Singapore and potentially the world.
-We are very lucky indeed to live in Siglap, which to be quite honest is turning into a wee bit of a food mecca for me – wet eat it, it influences me, we have made friends through it, it is just amazing.
+We are very lucky indeed to live in Siglap, which to be quite honest is turning into a food mecca for the East Coast of Singapore food.

 This is one of those places that you simply have to come visit once in your life.
 Come see Dave and Bing Lim at Empress Place @ LTN foodcourt in Siglap.
 If you want one of the best soups you ever did eat, you will get that experience here.
 The beef kway teow is just exceptional.
 Secret recipes all round, that have received many rewards and accolades.
 It is simply one of the best you will ever have.
 Just look at the photo, that cloudy broth is laden with beef bone marrow.
 Little green flecks of celery stalk.
 Bean sprouts.
 Freshly made noodles.
 And thinly sliced beef steak that is raw on entering and then lightly poached in the hot beef broth.

 An OMG moment.
 You must come.
 Easily in my top 10.